Biometric payment technology is quickly becoming the new way to pay.

-Biometric payment utilizes biometric scanners, such as fingerprint scanners, iris scanners, or face recognition cameras, to capture a user's biometric data.
+Biometric payment makes use of biometric POS terminals or biometric scanners, such as fingerprint scanners, iris scanners, or face recognition cameras, to capture a user's biometric data.
 This data is then sent to the authentication algorithm for verification and processing.

 The mobile phone is rapidly evolving into a go-to device for biometric payment technology, with many companies introducing fingerprint sensors or facial recognition cameras to their phones.
 Coupled with apps like Apple Pay and Google Pay, users are now able to make secure transactions from the comfort of their smartphones - no more standing in line at stores or carefully entering their credit card numbers online!

 As biometric payment cards have become a trend in recent years, VISA and Mastercard (the Mastercard Biometric Card) have both implemented their own versions of the technology.
 In addition, numerous financial institutions such as NatWest and Societe Generale are adding this secure alternative for customers by introducing biometric payment card options.
 Utilizing chip-embedded fingerprint sensors, these biometric cards guarantee maximum safety while processing payments quickly and efficiently.